Marcus Robertson: Oakland Raiders

 On February 3, 2014, Robertson was hired by the Oakland Raiders as their assistant defensive backs coach under defensive backs coach Joe Woods and head coach Dennis Allen.
 On January 21, 2015, Robertson was promoted to defensive backs coach under new head coach Jack Del Rio, during the off-season Robertson earned the endorsement of veteran player Charles Woodson.
 The Raiders totaled the eighth-most interceptions (30) and the sixth-most passes defensed (163) in the NFL during Robertson’s two seasons leading Oakland’s defensive backs.

 Denver Broncos

 On January 16, 2017, Robertson was hired by the Denver Broncos as their defensive backs coach under head coach Vance Joseph, replacing former defensive backs coach Joe Woods, who was promoted to defensive coordinator.

 Arizona Cardinals

 On February 6, 2019, Robertson was hired by the Arizona Cardinals as their defensive backs coach under defensive coordinator Vance Joseph and head coach Kliff Kingsbury.

+New Orleans Saints

+On February 15, 2023, Robertson was hired by the New Orleans Saints as the team's defensive backs coach.

+Las Vegas Raiders

+On February 11, 2025, the Las Vegas Raiders hired Robertson to serve as their defensive backs coach.